St. Ignatius of Loyola, founder of

 David Ben-Gurion declared statehood in May 1948 despite warning by Arab states that such a declaration would precipitate a war.
 Ben-Gurion thought he would win a war and expand the territory given by the UN Partition Plan.
 "We would not have taken on this war merely for the purpose of enjoying this tiny state." (p.
 164) Through its violations of the July 19, 1948 truce, Israel gained some 2,000 square miles, some 20% of Palestine's total.

 Truman made a substantial long-term loan to Israel despite many violations of the truce arranged by Ralph Bunche.
 As a UN member, the US pledged on December 10, 1948, to uphold the Universal Declaration of Human Rights but repeatedly supported the violation of its articles.
 On Dec.
-11, the UN General Assembly passed Resolution 194 which stated: "refugees wishing to return to their homes and live at peace with their neighbours should be permitted to do so at the earliest practicable date, and that compensation should be paid for the property of those choosing not to return and for loss of or damage to property which, under principles of international law or in equity, should be made good by the Governments or authorities responsible."
+11, the UN General Assembly passed Resolution 194 which stated: "refugees wishing to return to their homes and live at peace with their neighbors should be permitted to do so at the earliest practicable date, and that compensation should be paid for the property of those choosing not to return and for loss of or damage to property which, under principles of international law or in equity, should be made good by the Governments or authorities responsible."
 A Conciliation Commission was established "to facilitate the repatriation, resettlement and economic and social rehabilitation of the refugees and the payment of compensation."

 The US pushed through the UN partition plan of 1947 which gave Jews 53.46 percent of Palestine even though Jews then owned only some 6%.
 Then through its role in the UN the US encouraged and helped Israel take even more land through truce violations.
 This left only 22% of Palestine under Arab control; this was ruled by either Trans-Jordan or Egypt, not by Palestinians.